tg2001/MTSE-U-Net/README.md

 - Time
 - Tqdm
 - Matplotlib
-- Ipywidget (required for visualization of 3D volumes; can only be used in Ipython notebooks)
+- Ipywidgets (required for visualization of 3D volumes; can only be used in Ipython notebooks)